andrepaim/getdata010-pa1/Readme.md

 5. Appropriately labels the data set with descriptive variable names.
 The first column representing the subject ids is named as *subject*.
-The last column representing the corresponding to the output is named as *activity*.
+The last column representing the corresponding output is named as *activity*.
 The remaining columns are renamed using the corresponding feature names loaded in the step 3.
 However, the following characters are replaced by '\_' to improve readability: ')', '(', '-', and ','.
 This last step is performed using the *gsub* function.

-6. Extracts only the measurements on the man and standard deviation for each measurement.
+6. Extracts only the measurements on the mean and standard deviation for each measurement.
 The *grep* function is used to create an index vector of the feature columns with names containing the words *mean* or *std* (ignoring case).
 Next, the dataset is filtered using the resulting index vector.

 7. Uses descriptive activity names to name the activities in the data set.
 The original *activity* column has indices which are used to extract the corresponding activities descriptions loaded in the activities labels dataset (step 3).
+Theses indices are used to rename the rows of the *activity* column.

 8. From the dataset in step 7, creates a second, independent data set with the average of each variable for each activity and each subject.
 First, the